-Mumbai Police Commissioner Rakesh Maria has initiated an inquiry into how the case against the vendors was registered; senior official says police action was ‘very hasty’ and that the case would be dismissed in a few days
+Mumbai Police Commissioner Rakesh Maria initiates inquiry into how case against vendors was registered; senior official says police action was ‘very hasty’ and that it would be dismissed soon

 In a victory for common sense, the case against the two newspaper vendors, which had the legal fraternity, former police officers and the common man up in arms, is set to be dismissed.

 In successive reports, mid-day had highlighted how the vendors Sharif Sheikh (62) and Salman Sheikh (20) had been booked and arrested by the J J Marg police on Wednesday for selling the January 17 issue of the Urdu daily Avadhnama, which had reprinted a controversial Charlie Hebdo cartoon of Prophet Mohammed.

 The vendors Sharif Sheikh (left) and Salman Sheikh.
 Pic/Datta Kumbhar

 A judge had slammed the police on Thursday and granted bail to the vendors, who had been charged under Section 295(A) (Deliberate and malicious acts, intended to outrage religious feelings or any class by insulting its religion or religious beliefs) of the IPC.

 Yesterday, Mumbai Commissioner of Police Rakesh Maria initiated a high-level inquiry into the matter and a highly-placed source told mid-day that the two vendors would be discharged from the case in a few days, after the inquiry gets over.
 The officer admitted that the JJ Marg police’s action had been hasty and that the case did not stand.

 Mumbai police spokesperson, DCP Dhananjay Kulkarni, said, “CP Maria has initiated an inquiry into the matter of how the case was taken against the two vendors.
 Additional Commissioner of Police Chhagan Wakde will conduct the inquiry and give a report soon.”